blackbird71SR/Hello-World/README.md

 - [x] **ABAP**
 ABAP is a high-level programming language created by the German software company SAP SE.
 It is currently positioned, alongside Java, as the language for programming the SAP Application Server, which is part of the NetWeaver platform for building business applications.

+-[x] **APL**
+Named after the book A Programming Language (Iverson, Kenneth E., 1962), APL is an array programming language.
+It can work simultaneously on multiple arrays of data.
+It is interpretive, interactive and a functional programming language.

 - [x] **Assembly**
 An assembly language, often abbreviated asm, is any low-level programming language in which there is a very strong correspondence between the program's statements and the architecture's machine code instructions.
 Each assembly language is specific to a particular computer architecture and operating system.